 How has the crisis affected the fashion market?

 The fashion market was already under pressure before the pandemic.
-We’ve noticed over the last three or four years that fashion consumption has continuously decreased which indicates a very difficult situation for the future.
+Thanks to the fashion competitive analysis, we’ve noticed over the last three or four years that fashion consumption has continuously decreased which indicates a very difficult situation for the future.
 Digitalization, sustainability and a new generation of consumers who are no longer motivated to buy, at least not in the traditional manner, have also been game changers.